Creating a form

 An application programming interface (API) is a way for two or more computer programs to communicate with each other.

-In this tab you can find and set attribute codes needed to create your own API.
-Attribute codes must be unique, otherwise your API may not work properly.
-Therefore, the system checks the attribute codes and send you an appropriate error message.
-To generate unique attributes automatically, you can use the Prepare API option.
+In this tab, you can find and set attribute codes needed to create your API.
+Attribute codes must be unique, otherwise, your API may not work properly.
+Therefore, the system checks the attribute codes and sends you an appropriate error message.
+The system generates a unique set of attributes automatically for each form.

-API code could be used by, for example, calling Call Rest API action in the workflow process or from another system.
+API code could be used, for example, in Call Rest API action in the workflow process or from another system.

 Dependencies #